mojohealy/mojohealy/content/authors/mojo/_index.md

 # List your qualifications (such as academic degrees).
 education:
- - course = "PhD candidate, Careers and Employability Learning" institution = "University of Southern Queensland" year = "Expected completion 2022"
+ - course: "PhD candidate, Careers and Employability Learning"
+   institution: "University of Southern Queensland"
+   year: "Expected completion 2022"
- - course = "B.A.
+ - course: "B.A.
 Hons, History and English Literature"
-   institution = "University of Waikato" year = "2006"
+   institution: "University of Waikato"
+   year: "2006"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a careers and employability educator and doctoral student at the University of Southern Queensland.
 I am passionate about promoting transformational careers and employability learning, particularly using social cognitive, narrative, and dialogical methods.